wiktor-falek/poe3/README.md

 # Overview

-## Multiplayer browser game that combines ARPG item and loot system similar to Diablo II and Path of Exile, randomised environment generation of roguelikes, with turn based strategy genre.
+### Multiplayer browser game that combines ARPG item and loot system similar to Diablo II and Path of Exile, randomised environment generation of roguelikes, with turn based strategy genre.

+### **Notice: This game is still in very early stages of development.**

 <br>